 For seven years, I taught middle school language arts.
 Half that time was spent in an east-coast state, the other half in a Midwestern state.
 I earned my National Board Certification in 2004.
-Then, after having my first child, I left teaching to be a stay-at-home mom, knowing there was no way I could do both jobs well.
+Then, after having my first child, I left teaching to stay home with my kids for a few years.
 In 2008, I was hired by a local university to teach pre-service teachers.
 This work gave me new passion for preparing and supporting educators.

 When I was in the classroom, I felt alone in my nerdiness.
 The teachers’ lounge was never a safe place, and finding others to share my real thoughts and feelings with took a lot of work.
 I learned to stifle the urge to gush about some new strategy I was planning to try or to open up about a struggle I was having with my students.
 I came to expect that my genuine questions would be met with sarcasm.
 Most of the time, anyway.
 I did work with some amazing people, too, and I’ll be yanking them over here as quick as I can.